 SYN: SEE: carcinoma of the pancreas; SEE: cancer of the pancreas; SEE: pancreatic carcinoma

-In 2013, the NCI estimated that more than 45,200 people in the U.S. would be newly diagnosed with pancreatic cancer and that approx. 38,500 would die of the disease.
+In 2019, the National Cancer Institute estimated that more than 56,700 Americans would be diagnosed with pancreatic cancer, and that nearly 46,000 would die of the disease.
 Between 1% and 2% of children born today will be diagnosed with pancreatic cancer during their lives.
 The disease rarely occurs in people under 40 and is most often diagnosed at around age 70.

 Although the causes of pancreatic cancer are unknown, many people have a familial or genetic predisposition to the disease.